chinapedia/wikipedia.abstract.en/Page/Nebula.md

 Diffuse nebulae

-Carina_Nebula_by_ESO.jpg

 Most nebulae can be described as diffuse nebulae, which means that they are extended and contain no well-defined boundaries.[23]
 Diffuse nebulae can be divided into emission nebulae, reflection nebulae and dark nebulae.
 Visible light nebulae may be divided into emission nebulae that emit spectral line radiation from excited or ionized gas (mostly ionized hydrogen);[24] they are often called H II regions (the term "H II" refers to ionized hydrogen).
 Reflection nebulae are visible primarily due to the light they reflect.
 Reflection nebulae themselves do not emit significant amounts of visible light, but are near stars and reflect light from them.[25]
 Similar nebulae not illuminated by stars do not exhibit visible radiation, but may be detected as opaque clouds blocking light from luminous objects behind them; they are called dark nebulae.[26]

 Although these nebulae have different visibility at optical wavelengths, they are all bright sources of infrared emission, chiefly from dust within the nebulae.[27]

 Planetary nebulae

-The_Oyster_Nebula.jpg located in the constellation of Camelopardalis
+located in the constellation of Camelopardalis

 ]] Planetary nebulae are the remnants of the final stages of stellar evolution for lower-mass stars.
 Evolved asymptotic giant branch stars expel their outer layers outwards due to strong stellar winds, thus forming gaseous shells, while leaving behind the star's core in the form of a white dwarf.[28]
 The hot white dwarf illuminates the expelled gases producing emission nebulae with spectra similar to those of emission nebulae found in star formation regions.[29]
 Technically they are H II regions, because most hydrogen are ionized, but are denser and more compact than nebulae found in star formation regions.[30]
 Planetary nebulae were given their name by the first astronomical observers who were initially unable to distinguish them from planets, and who tended to confuse them with planets, which were of more interest to them.
 Our Sun is expected to spawn a planetary nebula about 12 billion years after its formation.[31]

 Protoplanetary nebula

-Westbrook_Nebula.tif is an example of a protoplanetary nebula located in the constellation of Auriga]]
+is an example of a protoplanetary nebula located in the constellation of Auriga]]

 A protoplanetary nebula (PPN) is an astronomical object at the short-lived episode during a star's rapid stellar evolution between the late asymptotic giant branch (LAGB) phase and the following planetary nebula (PN) phase.[32]
 During the AGB phase, the star undergoes mass loss, emitting a circumstellar shell of hydrogen gas.
 When this phase comes to an end, the star enters the PPN phase.